Avignon City Guide

 Quick facts

-• Home to the Palais des Papes, the world's largest Gothic palace.
+• The city is home to the Palais des Papes, the largest Gothic palace ever built in Europe.

 🏛️